mikepatel/Simpsons-CNN/README.md

 # Simpsons-CNN
+## Overview
+* CNN model to detect characters from The Simpsons
+* Trained using TensorFlow 2.0

+## Data
-CNN using a dataset of The Simpsons characters
+* The dataset is composed of images of characters from The Simpsons

+## Instructions
+* Instructions coming soon!

+## Results
+* Preliminary results coming soon!